SCarlsen7757/R3EServerRaceResult/README.md

 ## Docker Volumes

-The application uses a named volume `SimResultsData` to persist race results and summaries.
+The application uses a named volume `data` to persist race results and summaries.
 Both the API container and NGINX container mount this volume.

 ## SimResults.net Integration